ExperimentalHypothesis/flask-seznam-api-ext/README.md

-# RESTful API Demo for filesystem access
+# RESTful API demo for filesystem access

 ## FEATURES
 REST API allowing access to information about files and folders in file system.
 The API providese the following functionalities: